The road to gold

 A Glasgow tale

-Although the brand already had guidelines in place, Glasgow’s campaign deserved its own identity.
+Although the 2018 European Championships already had logo guidelines in place, Glasgow’s campaign deserved its own identity.
 The creative had to raise awareness of the event while showcasing Glasgow as a vibrant, welcoming destination.
-It also needed to evolve over time, speaking to target audiences at each milestone.
+It would also need to evolve over time, enabling us to deliver a campaign that spoke to target audiences at each milestone.

 In early 2017, we pitched to create the Glasgow 2018 European Championships campaign – and won.